 1/2 teaspoon kosher salt

-- Place a 6-quart saucepan with a steamer basket and 1-inch of water in the bottom, over high heat, cover and bring to a boil.
+- Make the wings: Place a 6-quart saucepan with a steamer basket and 1 inch of water in the bottom over high heat, cover, and bring to a boil.

-- Remove the tips of the wings and discard or save for making stock.
+- Remove the tips of the wings and discard, or save for making stock.
 Using kitchen shears, or a knife, separate the wings at the joint.
-(See how to prep wings for appetizers.)
-Place the wings into the steamer basket, cover, reduce the heat to medium and steam for 10 minutes.
+Place the wings into the steamer basket, cover, reduce the heat to medium, and steam for 10 minutes.
 Remove the wings from the basket and carefully pat dry.
-Lay the wings out on a cooling rack set in a half sheet pan lined with paper towels and place in the refrigerator for 1 hour.
+Lay the wings out on a cooling rack set in a half sheet pan lined with paper towels, and place in the refrigerator for 1 hour.

-- Preheat the oven to 425 degrees F. Replace the paper towels with parchment paper.
+- Preheat the oven to 425°F. Replace the paper towels with parchment paper.
 Roast on the middle rack of the oven for 20 minutes.
-Turn the wings over and cook another 20 minutes or until meat is cooked through and the skin is golden brown.
+Turn the wings over and cook for another 20 minutes or until meat is cooked through and the skin is golden brown.

 - While the chicken is roasting, melt the butter in a small bowl along with the garlic.
-Pour this along with hot sauce and salt into a bowl large enough to hold all of the chicken and stir to combine.
+Pour this along with hot sauce and salt into a mixing bowl large enough to hold all of the chicken, and whisk together to combine.

-- Remove the wings from the oven and transfer to the bowl and toss with the sauce.
-Serve warm.
+- Remove the wings from the oven, transfer to the mixing bowl, and toss with the sauce.